 What do Navy SEALs think about fellow SEALs who cash in on the brand post-service?
 Well, bad news.
-At DEVGRU (Team 6 to the uninformed) they have a Grave Stone / Rock of Shame.
-You do something atrocious or sellout… your name is on it.
-You are henceforth banned from coming to the command ever again including reunions.
+THEY HAVE A GRAVESTONE/ROCK OF Shame at DEVGRU (Team 6 to the uninformed); they have a Grave Stone / Rock of Shame.
+You do something atrocious or sell out… your name is on it.
+You are subsequently banned from coming to the command ever again, including reunions.

 Author: Jason Murray (Current Enterprise Architect, Former SEAL)

 I know many of the guys who do the circuit (I will allow them to remain unnamed), and they disgust me.
 It has gotten to the point where I am sick of hearing “Seals.”
 It used to be a badge of honor (even if you’re quiet about it, it comes up…job interviews especially), but it’s gotten to a point where I feel it is borderline shameful—just a few guys ruining it all for the majority.

 You know what, I will name one: Jocko Willink.
 He is famous for his stint at Team 3 as Commander of Bruiser—supposedly the most decorated of Iraq… blah, blah, blah.
 I knew him as an enlisted trainer at Team 1 when I was stationed there.
 He was a tool then, and he is a bigger tool now.
 His interviews with captions like “How a SEAL Thinks,” “Typical Personality of a SEAL,” “Epic Speech About Discipline from a Combat Proven SEAL,” “I Can Do Anything But Be in a Room With Kryptonite!”
 It makes me want to punch my monitor.